 Outreach and Partnerships

-The Office for Community-Engaged Research (OCER) serves as a liaison between multicultural communities in Olmsted County and Mayo Clinic (the Rochester campus).
-OCER develops and strengthens relationships with community-based organizations and community leaders to establish trust, educate communities on health research-related topics, and promote and facilitate participation in clinical and community-based participatory research (CBPR).
+The Office for Community-Engaged Research (OCER) serves as a liaison between multicultural communities in Olmsted County and the Mayo Clinic campus in Rochester, Minn.
+OCER develops and strengthens relationships with community-based organizations and community leaders to establish trust, educate communities on health research-related topics, and promote and facilitate participation in clinical and community-based participatory research.

-Additionally, OCER conducts (or participates in) culturally-sensitive outreach events to strengthen linkages with minority communities and to provide education on health and research topics.
-OCER staff attend local community health fairs such as Latino Days, Olmsted County Employees health fair, Chamber of Commerce health fair, and Prairie Island Indian Community health fair.
+Additionally, OCER conducts (or participates in) culturally sensitive outreach events to strengthen linkages with minority communities and provide education on health and research topics.
+OCER staff attend local community health fairs such as Latino Days, Olmsted County Employees health fair, Chamber of Commerce health fair and Prairie Island Indian Community health fair.
 Further, OCER promotes outreach through ongoing memberships in community-based organizations and by participation on advisory boards, such as the Office of Minority and Multicultural Health Advisory Board of the Minnesota Department of Health.